 Heritage breeds have a strong place in our hearts, and we encourage all homesteaders to visit the Livestock Conservancy’s website to learn about which poultry or livestock breeds need help in maintaining their existence.
 Then, in a true homesteading fashion, raise these farm animals in the manner which best meets their needs.

-When the decision was made to begin our homesteading journey, we knew immediately that preserving the existence of threatened farm animals would be a goal of ours.
+When the decision was made to begin our homesteading journey, we knew immediately that preserving the existence of threatened farm animals would be a goal of ours, to do this we’d been looking into the best home security camera systems on the market to ensure our live-stock is safe.
 We have been blessed to be given the opportunity to raise 6 breeds found on the LCL (Livestock Conservancy List), and we wouldn’t have it any other way.

 The decline of many heritage breeds began in 1916 when the first self-serve grocery opened, the Piggly Wiggly, in Memphis, Tennessee.
 People decided that convenience took priority over raising their own food, and in the drop of an eye the world began to change.
 Small livestock and poultry were no longer needed, and the breeds began to become harder to find.